 1. Does the editor use a style sheet?
 You shouldn’t have to ask this question, because all professional editors do.
 In case you’re not aware of this tool of the trade, a style sheet is a form of keeping notes, usually on a chart.
 The goal is to keep track of anything that may be inconsistent or need attention as the editor reads.
 Style sheets are crucial to accuracy, as you probably can imagine.
 For example, while editing a book that is hundreds of pages long, it would be easy to miss that a name is spelled one way on page 3 and another way on page 233 without a style sheet.

 Editors also use style sheets to note stylistic preferences.
 For example, should there be a comma before the conjunction in the last item in a series?
-(If you were in school more than a few years ago, you may not realize this is now optional.)
+Does the author want to use "vanity caps"?
+Is it okay to end a sentence with a preposition?
+(If you were in school more than a few years ago, you may not realize this is now okay.)
+How should vertical lists be punctuated?

 2. How many “passes” will the editor do?
 “Pass” is editor-speak for reading the manuscript once.
 As I mentioned before, two passes are the minimum for quality work.
 In some cases, due to budget or time constraints, an author may request only one, but be aware that it is not reasonable to expect perfection if you do this.